blackducksoftware/opssight-connector/install/hub/README.md

 ### After deployment: Consider using Auto scaling.

-- `kubectl create -f autoscale.yml` will ensure that you always have enough jobrunners And scan service runners to keep up with your dynamic workload.
+- `kubectl create -f autoscale.yml` will ensure that you always have enough jobrunners and scan service runners to keep up with your dynamic workload.

 ### Fine tune your configuration